la2050/archive/_projects/2016/shared-space-for-community-engaged-creative-practice.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Building a coalition of practitioners from different fields, Cornerstone proposes the development of a Shared Space for Community Engaged Creative Practice.
+This shared space will serve as a public space for practitioners to create a cross-disciplinary 'engagement commons;' an open space filled with vibrant and diverse community-based approaches and projects that cultivates platforms from which communities of LA from all backgrounds can come together and engage in civic discourse and art-making.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]